Concordium/concordium-base/idiss-go/README.md

 Deprecated v0 issuance APIs are intentionally omitted.

-To build make sure to have Go, Rust, Cargo, and a C toolchain for `cgo` installed.
-The build process for this library does not build the Rust library automatically.
+To build make sure to have Go, Rust, and Cargo installed.
+If you want to use the native backend you also need a C toolchain for `cgo`.
+The build process for this library does not build the Rust artifacts automatically.

-## Api
+## Prerequisites

 - Go 1.21+
 - Rust toolchain with Cargo
-- A C toolchain for `cgo`
+- a C toolchain for `cgo` when using the native backend

 `idiss-go` does not invoke Cargo automatically.
-You must build the Rust shared library explicitly before using the native Go bindings.
+You must build the Rust native library or Wasm module explicitly before using the corresponding Go backend.

 ## API